TheRealFREDP3D/BanditGUI/README.md

-# BanditGUI - A Web-Based GUI for OverTheWire Bandit
+# BanditGUI - A Web-Based GUI for OverTheWire Bandit Wargame

 BanditGUI is a web application that provides a graphical user interface for the OverTheWire Bandit wargame.
-It simplifies the learning process by offering an integrated terminal, level-specific instructions and hints, a helpful chat assistant, and progress tracking.
+It simplifies the learning process by offering an integrated terminal, level-specific instructions and hints, an AI-powered chat assistant, and progress tracking.

 ## Features